by Ellen Blake

 Much of the world shifted in early 2020 from in-person meetings to online due to the coronavirus.
 Early on, I believed the technology was a blessing.
 After all, video platforms such as Zoom provide an easy way for people to conduct business, socialize, worship, even date.
-Fast forward a few months, and I no longer look forward to these online communications; in fact I dread them.
+Fast forward six months, and I no longer look forward to these online communications; in fact I dread them.
 Why?
 Because I find them exhausting.
 I know I’m not alone in feeling this way.

 These calls tire (and stress) me out for a wide variety of reasons.